fazalmajid/postmapweb/README.md

   a user or group with write access to the Postfix config files), and thus does not require granting your web server any particular privileges.
 * Fully self-contained executable, no dependencies
+* Will allow users to create aliases for valid RFC-5322 email addresses or use existing local addresses, but not dangerous functionality like command delivery

 ## Installation